JonEast87/bookbot/README.md

 # bookboot

-BookBot is a command line project in Python.
+BookBot is my first project in Python.